This is Dead Shops in Brighton. It’s a Photo Documentary about Covid-19 with an abstract and slightly surreal presentation style. Deliberately so.

-Reportage Photography and Documentary Photographer
+Reportage and Documentary Photography Galleries

-Featuring my UK and international reportage photography and work as a documentary photographer.
+Galleries featuring my UK and international reportage photography and work as a documentary photographer.
 There's a written narrative or editorial provided for each gallery too.

 1. Use the art of photography for storytelling.